Kenny Golladay Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- Golladay has averaged 58 receiving yards per game over his eight career matchups against the Bears, 7.5 more than his over/under in Sunday's game.
+- In his eight matchups against the Bears, Golladay's 58 receiving yards average is 6.5 more than his over/under for Sunday's game (51.5).

-- Golladay has caught a touchdown pass versus the Bears three times, but did not have multiple TDs in any of those games.

-- The 223.3 yards per game the Bears are allowing through the air makes them the NFL's fourth-ranked pass defense.
+- The Bears' defense is 28th in the NFL, conceding 1.9 passing touchdowns per game.

 Recent Performances